M5oul/Yunocubian/README.md

-Yunocubian
+YunoHost for Cubieboard 1 & 2
 ==========

-**Creation of YunoHost image for cubieboard 1 and 2 with scripts**
+**Creation of YunoHost image for cubieboard 1 and 2 with scripts, based on Cubian**

 * [YunoHost web site](https://yunohost.org/)